 The table below has split out each risk category and applied both upside and downside sensitivities to the key variable inputs.
 The sensitivities give an indication of the effect of changing one or more of the inputs to these valuations, and the impact of increased volatility depending on exposure to the future and current effects of COVID-19.
 The valuation has then been recalculated using this adjusted key variable input, in order to determine the impact on the fair value of the Company's investment.
-The structure of the investment will vary between investee companies, and therefore the impact on the investment's fair value will vary.
-For example, the Company holds a preferred, or priority position, in many of the investee companies and therefore in these cases may be more protected from severe downside scenarios.
+The structure of the investment will vary between investee companies, and therefore the impact on the investee companies and therefore in these cases may be more protected from severe downside scenarios.